sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 Within the scope of this project, different ViT model architecutes have been implemented from scratch and evaluated.

+### 3.2 Swin Transformer (Swin)

+The Swin Transformer is based on the principles of the Vision Transformer (ViT) by incorporating a hierarchical structure and local self-attention mechanisms.
+Unlike ViT, which processes all image patches globally, the Swin Transformer divides the image into non-overlapping local windows and applies self-attention within each window.
+This design **reduces computational complexity** and enables the model to **better capture fine-grained local features**.

+Swin also introduces **shifted window attention to achieve global context understanding**, where windows overlap between layers, allowing information to flow across the entire image progressively.
+Additionally, the hierarchical architecture enables multi-scale feature extraction, making the Swin Transformer highly effective for dense prediction tasks such as object detection and segmentation, in addition to image classification.

 ## 4. Proposed Model Architectures

-The classification system includes two deep learning approaches: ViT Lite and ViT Pro.
+The classification system includes two deep learning approaches: Transformer Lite and Transformer Pro.
 The first approach is able to make faster prediction and still reliable predictions, whereas the second one makes more accurate predictions at the expense of longer computation time.

-### 4.1. ⚡ ViT Lite ⚡
+### 4.1. ⚡ Transformer Lite ⚡

 The ViT Lite architecture is illustrated in the figure below.
 The process begins with an **EfficientNetB0** classifier, which determines whether the input image depicts food or non-food.
 If the image is classified as food, it is passed to a second deep learning model, a **ViT-Base/16-384** network.
 This network is also referred to as **ViT B** for simplicity.